-Gel-coat will age or dull naturally.
+Gel-coat will age or dull naturally due to constant exposure to the natural environment and pollutants.
 Discolorations are shallow in depth.
 Factors that will affect the rate of discoloration are: the sun, pollution, old wax accumulation, and the salt content of water.
 Polishing compound (fine abrasive) or rubbing compound (coarse abrasive) is recommended for use on fiberglass finishes to remove scratches and stains or restore severely weathered surfaces.
 These products can be applied by hand or mechanical means.
 The process below will help restore fiberglass finishes:

-- •Clean the affected area with a good detergent. - •Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
-ALWAYS SAND IN ONE DIRECTION.
+•Clean the affected area with a good detergent and fresh water.

+- •Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
+Always sand in one direction.
 Use plenty of water and sand curves in the same direction.
 Dry the area to make sure all the discoloration has been removed.
-Repeat this process if necessary. - •Buff using a polishing compound suitable for fiberglass, an electric buffer (1750-1800 RPM), and an 8-inch lamb's wool pad.
+Repeat this process if necessary. - •Buff using a polishing compound suitable for fiberglass, an electrically or pneumatically operated buffer at low speed (1750-2250 RPM), and an 8-inch (20.3cm) lamb's wool pad.